-Nutritional imbalance: this remain because all sugars can made up only of carbohydrates.
-So they lack protein, fat, vitamins, minerals and fibre.
+Nutritional imbalance: this remains because all sugars can be made up only of carbohydrates.
+So they lack protein, fat, vitamins, minerals, and fiber.

 Metabolic imbalance: to metabolize sugar, which remains converted into energy in our body, we need vitamins and minerals.
 Sugar and refined foods lack vitamin B1 and calcium, the essential nutrients for carrying out this metabolism.
 For this reason, the organism remains forced to use its reserves of vitamins and calcium, which impoverishes or denies it, negatively affecting our health.

 Also read: What is Bronzer: oil or sunscreen?